 - Project Grant from the French National Research Agency (Agence Nationale de la Recherche), awarded to S. Zuber (leader), K. Decancq, F. Dietrich, M. Fleurbaey and G. Pontière for the project Fairness in intertemporal economic environments with risk, 2013-6

 - 5th Social Choice and Welfare Prize of the Society for Social Choice and Welfare, awarded to F. Dietrich and C. List at the Society’s general meeting in Moscow, 2010

 - Ludwig Lachmann Research Fellowship of the London School of Economics, 2009-11

 - Excellent Young Scholar Award of the Faculty of Economics and Business Administration, Maastricht University, 2007

-- Veni Fellowship of the Dutch Science Foundation, 2006-8
+- Veni Fellowship from the Dutch Science Foundation, 2006-8

-- Research Fellowship of the German Research Foundation, 2005 (not taken up)
+- Research Fellowship from the German Research Foundation, 2005 (not taken up)

-- Graduate Scholarship of the Mathematical Institute, Oxford University, 2001
+- Graduate Scholarship from the Mathematical Institute, Oxford University, 2001

 Selected editorial and administrative activities